Why Finding Peace First Allows Everything Else to Fall Into Place

 “If you cannot find peace within yourself, you will never find it anywhere else.” – Marvin Gaye

-As a health coach, I often discuss with my clients the unexpected positive spillover that regular exercise kickstarts.
+As a health coach, I often discuss with my clients the unexpected positive spillover that regular exercise kick starts.

-When you start exercising, you often sleep better, eat better and gain self-confidence.
 I believe when you are at peace with yourself, there is a similar domino effect.